 In the spirit of co-production and co-design each of the five work streams are Co-chaired by senior colleagues from both practice and education.
 Work streams membership includes representatives from DoH, Health and Social Care Trusts, Approved Education institution (AEI’s), the Independent Sector, service users and carers, students and other key stakeholders.

 A range of FNFM workshops and meetings have taken place to ensure stakeholder engagement and contribution to the development of the various resources and products being prepared to support the outworking’s of implementation of the Standards.
-Some of the presentations from these workshops are available here.

 The Programme Board also maintains strong links to the NMC as well as to the other FNFM projects currently running in England, Scotland and Wales to share updates and learning.